 The term “bankruptcy” is associated with extreme and negative situations that may force you to wind your operations.
 But when your business fails and your debt is out of control, filing for bankruptcy can partially ease the situation and get the debt collectors off your back.
-The overall process may be tedious, but there is a likely hood of having financial improvements during the break.
+The overall process may be tedious, but there is a likelihood of having financial improvements during the break.

 What is Bankruptcy?

-Bankruptcy is used in the legal framework to define a process where a business not capable of repaying its debts takes a reprieve from its creditors.
-Bear in mind that some of the debts not covered by filing for bankruptcy are student loans, recent taxes, and child support.
 All cases of bankruptcy are handled by the federals courts.
 The decision to pay or not to repay lies in the hands of a bankruptcy judge.
 The evidence is what guides the judge to reach the final decision.

 When a debtor declares his or her state of bankruptcy, the hearing commences.
 Two outcomes are likely; discharge or the restructuring of debt.
 In rare cases, a trustee can be appointed to run your business to implement the pending payments.

 Bankruptcy allows business owners to get out of debt while working with traders in a fair manner.
 Once the entire ordeal ends, most debtors will feel much better to start afresh.